-WITI~sounds like Witty....KT~My initials...Thus, WiTiKT is what I want to hope I am most days when I am not going crazy from 2 part time jobs, parental guilt, trying to eat healthy, and finding my way back to exercise.
+WITI~sounds like Witty....KT~My initials...Thus, WiTiKT is what I HOPE I am most days; When....
+I am not going crazy after my day working with preschoolers, parental guilt to the Nth degree, trying to make healthy food choices while enjoying happy hour and finding my way back to exercise.
 Life is what I make of it....that is "What I Think I Know Today"....lets see what tomorrow brings. ;-)

 "The safety of Minnesota's schoolchildren must be our first priority," Dayton said in a statement.
 The National Weather Service is forecasting the lowest temperatures in at least a decade Monday, with air temperatures that could reach as low as -30 degrees and high temperatures only reaching the minus teens.